tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 and are pretty slow compared to Teensy boards, both in terms of CPU power and IO or analog inputs.

-The Arduino Uno, Mega, NANO and Nano Every boards are just not fit for MIDI over USB, and I wouldn't recommend them at all for this application.
+The Arduino Uno, Mega, Nano and Nano Every boards are just not fit for MIDI over USB, and I wouldn't recommend them at all for this application.
 They can of course still be used if you just want 5-pin DIN MIDI instead of MIDI over USB.